varigence/docs/bimlflex/metadata-editors/settings.md

 ## Settings Navigation List

-All settings are listed on in the settings navigation pane on the left side of the window.
+All settings are listed in the settings navigation pane on the left side of the window.
 Settings are listed by Group and Setting Name.
 For ease of navigation, settings can be sorted or filtered by both Group and Setting Name.

 ![Settings - Navigation](images/bimlflex-app-settings-navigation.64566.png "Settings - Navigation")